TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/PopulationSynthesis/PopSynIII/setup.md

 ## Install Java Runtime Environment 7

 Install the JRE 7 revision 80 with default settings.
 Other revisions and versions of Java have been found to be incompatible.
+A link to the JRE used by TMG can be found above.